 For the insurance industry, 2018 is already shaping up to be the year of the digital transformation.
 So, what does that mean for insurers and how do you get started?

 A proper digital transformation is a two-pronged approach.
-Both a clear digital strategy and the right technology platforms are needed to transform an organization.
+Both a clear electronic strategy and the right technology platforms are needed to transform an organization.

 To accelerate their digital transformation, Insurers should look at platforms that integrate with existing technology investments and extend their capabilities, expediting their journey to the future of the industry.
 OnBase’s Case Management capabilities can help lead your organization to digital transformation.

-3 Ways Case Management Can Transform Your Business – The Benefits of Digital Case Management
+3 Ways Case Management Software Can Transform Your Business – The Benefits of Digital Case Management

 - Decompartmentalize Your Information